erincunningham7/project-portfolio-one/README.md

  ![Image](assets/docs/congrats.png)

  * The background color is a light-grey shade.
-The grey adds a more professional feeling to the site, contrasting with the emotive pinks, and coincides with the grey header and footer.
+The grey adds a more professional feeling to the site, contrasting with the emotive pinks, and coincides with the header and footer.

  ![Image](assets/docs/sub-form.png)

+ * The subscriber form allows users to recieve email notifications when new recipes are uploaded and access subscriber-only recipes.

  **F08 Footer**

- * The footer is the same shade of grey as the header, guaranteeing a congruous layout.
+ * The footer is the same shade of green as the header, guaranteeing a congruous layout.

  * I decided the use of familiar social media icons was a better option than text.
 They are a common visual language, improve visual interest and provide functionality and feedback.